 Gary makes many school visits and personal appearances to speak about the weather.
 He’s very involved in NEWS 3 NOW’s annual Koats for Kids clothing drive to provide winter clothing apparel for children and adults in need in the Madison community.

-Gary enjoys bowling, watching baseball, and spending time with his wife, Jean Marty, and son, Chuck.
+Gary enjoys bowling, watching baseball, and spending time with his family.
 Gary has previously hosted a number of Holiday Vacations tours.

 Join him and NEWS 3 NOW viewers on this wonderful vacation.

 Tour days tend to be shorter in length, at a relaxed pace, and include lots of unscheduled time for leisure.
 Expect standing and walking for extended periods of time on flat surfaces, mostly low altitudes, and consistent temperatures.